 Who are Inspired Cosmetic Training?

-Inspired Cosmetic Training is based at La Belle Forme Clinic and is Scotland’s only BOTOX® and Dermal Filler and aesthetic training academy led by a Consultant Plastic Surgeon.
-Mr Taimur Shoaib and our team of highly skilled medical aesthetic trainers will ensure you receive the highest standard of training.
-The team is supplemented by Carolyn Fraser, who has spent over 19 years as an Event Manager within the medical field, so you can be assured of a well run course and are in safe hands.
+Inspired Cosmetic Training was established in 2009 and since that time we have trained over 3000 doctors, nurses, midwives, dentists, dental hygienists, dental therapists, prescriber pharmacists and prescriber paramedics in Scotland in BOTOX® and Dermal Fillers and more.
+Our team of highly skilled medical aesthetic trainers will ensure you receive the highest standard of training.
+The team is supplemented by Carolyn Fraser, who has spent over 20 years as an Event Manager within the medical field, so you can be assured of a well run course and are in safe hands.

 Can I practise after my training?